-FTC defense attorney Richard B. Newman focuses upon advertising and marketing regulatory compliance and litigation matters.
-He is highly sought after because of his representative experience, intimate familiarity with the marketing industry, solid relationships with regulatory agencies, and in-depth understanding of the Federal Trade Commission’s investigative and law enforcement authority.
+FTC defense lawyer Richard B. Newman focuses upon advertising and marketing regulatory compliance and litigation matters.
+He is highly sought after because of his representative experience, intimate familiarity with the marketing industry, solid relationships with regulatory agencies, and in-depth understanding of the Federal Trade Commission's investigative and law enforcement authority.

 The FTC's primary statute is the Federal Trade Commission Act (15 U.S.C. §§ 41-58, as amended).
 Pursuant to the Act, the agency is empowered, among other things, to: (i) prevent unfair methods of competition and unfair or deceptive acts or practices in or affecting commerce; (ii) seek monetary redress and other relief for conduct injurious to consumers; (iii) prescribe rules defining with specificity acts or practices that are unfair or deceptive, and establishing requirements designed to prevent such acts or practices; (iv) gather and compile information and conduct investigations relating to the organization, business, practices, and management of entities engaged in commerce; and (v) make reports and legislative recommendations to Congress and the public.